paperless-ngx/paperless-ngx/docs/setup.rst

 2. Run ``vagrant up``.
 An instance will start up for you.
 When it's ready and provisioned...
-3. Run ``vagrant ssh`` and once inside your new vagrant box, edit ``/opt/paperless/src/paperless/settings.py`` and set the values for:
+3. Run ``vagrant ssh`` and once inside your new vagrant box, edit ``/etc/paperless.conf`` and set the values for:
-    * ``CONSUMPTION_DIR``: this is where your documents will be dumped to be consumed by Paperless.
+    * ``PAPERLESS_CONSUMPTION_DIR``: this is where your documents will be dumped to be consumed by Paperless.
-    * ``PASSPHRASE``: this is the passphrase Paperless uses to encrypt/decrypt the original document.
-The default value attempts to source the passphrase from the environment, so if you don't set it to a static value here, you must set ``PAPERLESS_PASSPHRASE=some-secret-string`` on the command line whenever invoking the consumer or webserver.
+    * ``PAPERLESS_PASSPHRASE``: this is the passphrase Paperless uses to encrypt/decrypt the original document.
+    * ``PAPERLESS_SHARED_SECRET``: this is the "magic word" used when consuming documents from mail or via the API.
+If you don't use either, leaving it blank is just fine.
+4. Exit the vagrant box and re-enter it with ``vagrant ssh`` again.
+This updates the environment to make use of the changes you made to the config file.
-4. Initialise the database with ``/opt/paperless/src/manage.py migrate``.
+5. Initialise the database with ``/opt/paperless/src/manage.py migrate``.
-5. Still inside your vagrant box, create a user for your Paperless instance with ``/opt/paperless/src/manage.py createsuperuser``.
+6. Still inside your vagrant box, create a user for your Paperless instance with ``/opt/paperless/src/manage.py createsuperuser``.
 Follow the prompts to create your user.
-6. Start the webserver with ``/opt/paperless/src/manage.py runserver 0.0.0.0:8000``.
+7. Start the webserver with ``/opt/paperless/src/manage.py runserver 0.0.0.0:8000``.
 You should now be able to visit your (empty) `Paperless webserver`_ at ``172.28.128.4:8000``.
-You can login with the user/pass you created in #5.
+   You can login with the user/pass you created in #6.
-7. In a separate window, run ``vagrant ssh`` again, but this time once inside your vagrant instance, you should start the consumer script with ``/opt/paperless/src/manage.py document_consumer``.
+8. In a separate window, run ``vagrant ssh`` again, but this time once inside your vagrant instance, you should start the consumer script with ``/opt/paperless/src/manage.py document_consumer``.
-8. Scan something.
+9. Scan something.
 Put it in the ``CONSUMPTION_DIR``.
-9. Wait a few minutes
+10. Wait a few minutes
-10. Visit the document list on your webserver, and it should be there, indexed and downloadable.
+11. Visit the document list on your webserver, and it should be there, indexed and downloadable.

 .. _Vagrant: https://vagrantup.com/